 Our products are technologically complex and require high standards to manufacture.
 We have experienced in the past and will likely also experience in the future defects, errors or bugs at various stages of development and manufacturing.
 We may be unable to timely release new products, manufacture existing products, correct problems that have arisen or correct such problems to our customers' satisfaction.
-Additionally, undetected errors, defects, especially as new products are introduced or as new versions are released, could result in serious injury, including fatalities, to the end users of technology incorporating our products, or those in the surrounding area, our customers never being able to commercialize technology incorporating our products, litigation against us, negative publicity and other consequences.
+Additionally, undetected errors, defects, especially as new products are introduced or as new versions are released, could result never our products, or toke in the surrounding area, our customers never being able to commercialize technology incorporating our products, litigation against us, negative publicity and other consequences.
 These risks are particularly prevalent in the highly competitive markets in which we operate.
-Some errors or defects in our products may only be discovered after they have been tested, commercialized and deployed by customers.
-In certain instances, we may provide our customer with a time-limited warranty to our products.
+Some errors or defects in our products.
 If such errors or defects occur within the respective warranty period, we may incur significant additional development costs and product recall, repair or replacement costs.
-These problems may also result in claims against us by our customers or by third parties.
-Our reputation or brand may be damaged as a result of these problems and customers may be reluctant to buy our products, which could adversely affect our ability to retain existing customers and attract new customers, and could adversely affect our financial results.
+These problems may also result in claims against us by our customers and attract new customers, and could adversely affect our financial results.